Spot network substation: Description

 Electricity distribution networks are typically of two types, radial or interconnected.
 A radial network arranges the station and branches like a tree with no connection to any other supply.
 This is typical of long rural lines with isolated load areas.
-In general, the radial distribution network has more power failures than the interconnected distribution networks.
+In general, a radial distribution network has more power failures than an interconnected distribution network.

 In a secondary network the transformers are distributed across an area (e.g. in streets) and have multiple supplies.
 The transformers are wired together on the secondary side.
 The system is arranged so that nearby transformers do not use the same feeder.
 In case of an issue with a feeder (or transformer) the load is fed by nearby transformers, so there is no interruption, although a voltage drop for said load may then be present.
 A fault on the secondary side may cause damage to the transformers before the primary-side protection system detects and clears the fault.

 A spot network is basically a secondary network condensed to a point.
 Several transformers have multiple supplies and their secondaries are bussed together.
 Besides a region-wide blackout, they are vulnerable to a bus fault, which is extremely rare.
 The simplest case is where each transformer connects to one feeder and vice versa ("unit system").
 High-voltage switching can be used to handle more cases, e.g., working transformer but faulty feeder or the reverse.

-Network protectors, (reverse current relays), are used to detect any open circuits that are letting the electrical current flow back towards its source.
+Network protectors (reverse current relays) are used to detect any open circuits that are letting the electrical current flow back towards its source.